ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Secretariat shall also:

-* Maintain a similar set of lists with 'test' certificates
+* Maintain a similar set of lists with 'test' certificates.
 * Maintain a set of test certificates - at least one for each country.

-## A.4 Extended key Usage Identifiers
+## A.4 Extended Key Usage Identifiers

 The document signing certificate MAY contain Extended Key Usage extension fields; these being: